 “Community” is not just a word in the LCCS name, it is truly part of the lifeblood.
-Throughout every year, students in all grades participate in a wide variety of community services projects.
+Our 8th grade students are required to perform 20 hours of community service in order to gradate, but throughout every year, students in all grades participate in a wide variety of community services projects.

 In the Fall, a school-wide Coat Drive brought dozens of jackets, hats, mittens, gloves, boots and other winter wear to the Urban League of Hudson County.